Programs

 – Information and support for breastfeeding

-To get more information on whether you are income eligible and how to access services, visit the Washington Dept. of Health’s WIC webpage or call (206) 477-2335.
+To get more information on whether you are income-eligible and how to access services, please call (206) 477-2335.